manikandaraj-T-N/Simple-POS-System/README.md

 ### Requirements:-

+MySQL Connector
+Apache Netbeans

+### Technologies Used:-

 Java 8 or higher
 MySQL 5.6 or higher
-MySQL Connector
-Apache Netbeans

 ### Installation:-